yngveha/Digital-System-Design/RTL-coding/type-resolution.md

 end architecture structural;
 ```
-<sup>Module with a bus.
+<sup>Top module connecting the components using a bus.
 The bus is the only resolved signal in use</sup>